danidee10/danidee10.github.io/_posts/django/2018-01-03-realtime-django-2.markdown

 export default router
 {% endhighlight %}

-The `beforeEach` guard is called before a navigating to any route in our application (Global guard) if a token is stored in the `sessionStorage` we allow the navigation to proceed by calling `next()` else we redirect to the auth component.
+The `beforeEach` guard is called before a navigating to any route in our application.

+If a token is stored in the `sessionStorage` we allow the navigation to proceed by calling `next()` else we redirect to the auth component.

 No matter the route a user navigates to in our application this function will check if the user has an auth token and redirect them appropraitely.

-### Design the Login/Signup page
+### Login/Signup page

 I've built a simple Login/Signup page with Bootstrap 4 tabs, this is the content of `UserAuth.vue`: